-This article however focuses on the other side of the coin which is the “until it bends” part.
+This article, however, focuses on the other side of the coin which is the “until it bends” part.
 The trend is our friend – yes.
 But when does the trend bend?
 How does a bend look like and when do we make decisions?
 Five (5) practical examples are shown in this article.

-For trend traders it is vital to know where the key support and resistance levels are.
-The clash between trend and support and resistance has been well documented in a previous article (click here).
-However the quick summary is that the trend has a high chance of either stalling or reversing at big daily and weekly tops and bottoms and trend traders need to trade with caution when a trend gets close to it.
+For trend traders, it is vital to know where the key support and resistance levels are.
+The clash between trend and trading support and resistance has been well documented in a previous article (click here).
+However, the quick summary is that the trend has a high chance of either stalling or reversing at big daily and weekly tops and bottoms and trend traders need to trade with caution when a trend gets close to it.
 Here is an example of the GBPJPY which is not able to break through the support (magenta line).

 Chart patterns are clear and simple communication messages from the market.
-Some of these patterns confirm highs odds of trend continuation; whereas other chart patterns warn of a potential reversal.
+Some of these patterns confirm highs odds of trend continuation; whereas other chart patterns warn of potential trend reversals.
 These reversal patterns include the rising and falling wedges, double and triple tops and bottoms, and the inverted and normal head and shoulders (H&S).
 When reversal patterns occur, trend traders want to be very cautious with current positions and avoid taking new trend trades.
 In the chart example below we see an inverted H&S (purple), a normal H&S (green), double top (red) and double bottom (magenta/brown).

 Trends have angles at which they move.
 Trends with steep angles can last for a while but eventually correct to a more sustainable angle of 30-45 degrees.
 Trend lines are great for measuring the angle of the trend and the pace at which it is “moving”.
-Generally speaking 3 types of trend lines are used:
+Generally speaking, 3 types of trend lines are used: